Adam Ant: 1982–2001: Solo career

 In 1992, Nine Inch Nails released a cover of Adam & the Ants' "Physical (You're So)" on their Broken EP, originally released on the Kings of the Wild Frontier LP."
 Subsequently in 1995, Adam Ant performed "Physical" live with Nine Inch Nails on their Self Destruct Tour for two nights in a row.

 In 1995, Ant released the album, Wonderful.
 The title track was a successful single, as was a tour of the US in support of the album.
 While Ant and his group, which retained longtime guitarist Pirroni alongside Kris Dollimore (The Godfathers, The Damned), Bruce Whitkin, Dave Ruffy (The Ruts) and Dave Barbarossa (Adam and the Ants, Bow Wow Wow), played in smaller venues than they had played in the 1980s, the houses were often packed with enthusiastic fans.
 The tour was cut short due to Ant and Pirroni both contracting glandular fever.
 Ant also played three shows at Shepherd's Bush Empire in London and did a mini tour of Virgin Record Shops playing selected tunes from the album Wonderful and signing records.
 Adam and his band also played shows in Dublin, Glasgow, Middlesbrough and Stoke-on-Trent.

-Adam Ant performs at the State Theatre in New Brunswick, New Jersey, US on 3 April 2024.

 In 1996, Ant and Pirroni recorded two new songs, "Lamé" and "Inseminator", for the soundtrack to Ant's latest film Drop Dead Rock.
 Also around this time, they recorded a cover version of the T. Rex song "Dandy in the Underworld".
 The duo continued to demo other songs around this time, including such titles as "Tough Blokes", "Justine", "Picasso Meets Gary Cooper" and "Call Me Sausage" (the last of which leaked out into bootleg circulation among fans).
 These new songs with Pirroni were for Ant's own new label Blend Records.
 Pirroni later referred to these recordings as the Blend Demos.
 They also guested with such bands as Dweeb and Rachel Stamp.
 In 2001, following the 11 September attacks, Ant recorded a charity single for New York firefighters; a double A-side of Neil Diamond's "America" with his own song "Big Trouble".
 In interviews from the time, Ant talked of numerous varied plans, including starting another new record label, reforming Adam and the Ants, and a star-studded benefit concert for a forest in Patagonia.